-Interest expense consists primarily of interest expense on amounts outstanding under the loan and security agreement with Silicon Valley Bank and amortization of debt discount.
+Interest expense consists primarily of interest expense on amounts outstanding under a loan and security agreement that we entered into with Silicon Valley Bank in May 2013 and amortization of debt discount.

 Critical Accounting Policies and Estimates

 Our critical accounting policies are those policies that require the most significant judgments and estimates in the preparation of our financial statements.
 Management has determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses, available-for-sale investments and stock-based compensation.